 Bottles of cold brew made a Toddy.
 Credit: Cappuccino Man

-Toddy is a cold brew system that uses filter or felt filters to make the immersion method even easier.
+Toddy technique uses a filters to make the immersion method easier.
 Dylan outlines his preferred method.
-“Our recipe uses a 1:8 coffee to water recipe but starts out with a hot bloom for the first minute, followed by an ice bath.
-After 16 hours we start doing taste tests and measuring TDS until we’ve reached our target and have a balanced beverage.”
+“I use a 1:8 coffee to water recipe but start with a hot bloom for the first minute, followed by an ice bath.
+After 16 hours we taste tests and measuring TDS until we’ve created a balanced beverage.”

-“After I found my recipe, I got the Toddy to start making bigger volumes and bottling it.
-I still use the small Toddy every day to make fresh cold brew to serve in the café and I think it’s very useful.”
+“After I found my recipe, I got the Toddy to make bigger volumes and bottling it.
+I still use the small Toddy every day to make fresh cold brew to serve in the café.”

-So don’t dismiss immersion cold brew as flat and lacking fruitiness.
-With a little experimentation, you can make it your own.
+Don’t dismiss immersion cold brew as flat and lacking fruitiness.
+With experimentation, you can make it your own.

 A glass of cold brew at The Fix in Madrid, Spain.
 Credit: Fernando Pocasangre